home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 Battery - The current charge of your device.

-Filter time left - how long until Roborock recommends cleaning/replacing your filter
+Filter time left - how long until Roborock recommends cleaning/replacing your filter.

-Brush time left - how long until Roborock recommends cleaning/replacing your brush
+Brush time left - how long until Roborock recommends cleaning/replacing your brush.

 Error - the current error of the device - if one exists - "None" otherwise.

-Total cleaning time - how long you have cleaned with your wet/dry vac
+Total cleaning time - how long you have cleaned with your wet/dry vacuum.

 ## FAQ